aquaverde/aquarius-blank/README.md

-# Blank website using the aquarius CMS
+# Blank website using the aquarius CMS based on twitter bootstrap

 This is a template that can be used to develop a website using the [aquarius CMS](http://aquarius-cms.com) developed by [aquaverde GmbH](http://aquaverde.ch).